AramZS/aramzs.xyz/src/legal/cookies.md

 subTitle: "Effective date: May 15, 2018"
 ---

-Photogabble ("us", "we", or "our") uses cookies on the [https://www.photogabble.co.uk](https://www.photogabble.co.uk) website (the "Service").
+AramZS.xyz ("us", "we", or "our") uses cookies on the [https://www.aramzs.xyz](https://www.aramzs.xyz) website (the "Service").
 By using the Service, you consent to the use of cookies.

 Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.
-This Cookies Policy for Photogabble is powered by [TermsFeed](https://termsfeed.com/).
+This Cookies Policy for AramZS.xyz is powered by [TermsFeed](https://termsfeed.com/).

 ## What are cookies